 Operates other equipment for training purposes;

-Routine patrol or call-out for highway incidents to expedite traffic flow.
-Clear debris from travelway and may provide motorist assistance;
+Performs routine patrol or call-out for highway incidents to expedite traffic flow.
+Clear debris from highway and may provide motorist assistance;

-Trains other personnel in the operation of Class B highway maintenance equipment and directs personnel when assigned;
+Trains other personnel in the operation of Class A and Class B highway maintenance equipment and directs personnel when assigned;

 Maintains good safety and public relations practices;